TRE recommends using any of the manual transmission oils listed below for use in your Mitsubishi manual transmissions including the EVO-X

 retaining pins.
 Listed below are a few of the gear oils on the market for you to choose from.

-This gear oil offers improved shift quality in most manual transmissions and would be fine for near stock power levels.
-It was used the 2010, 2011 SCCA T2 national champion EVO with excellent results.
-Part #50304
+This gear oil offers improved shift quality in most manual transmissions and would be fine for stock power levels.
+Part# 50304

-This synchro friendly GL-5 rated "no-slip" gear oil provides improved film strength, reducing the scuffing that we commonly see in high torque applications while still offering good shift quality.
+This synchro friendly GL-5 rated "no-slip" gear oil provides improved film strength, reducing the scuffing that we commonly see in modified vehicles that that are making more power than stock, while still offering good shift quality.
+Part# 58304.

 NS GL-5 Gear Oil.